AdamSoloMe/SoloTunes/README.md

 # SoloTune - Multi-threaded Music Player Application

-SolTune is a Java desktop application developed using the JavaFX library that allows users to enjoy their favorite music with an intuitive and interactive interface.
+SoloTune is a Java desktop application developed using the JavaFX library that allows users to enjoy their favorite music with an intuitive and interactive interface.
 This project focuses on providing a seamless music playback experience while incorporating essential features to enhance user convenience.

 ## Features